Legal Source of Income

 The Housing Choice Voucher Program is the federal government’s major program for assisting very low-income families, the elderly and the disabled to afford decent, safe, and sanitary housing in the private market.
 Housing choice vouchers are administered by local public housing agencies (PHAs).
 The PHAs receive federal funds from the U.S. Department of Housing and Urban Development to administer the voucher program.
 The primary PHAs that operate in Naperville are the DuPage Housing Authority (generally within DuPage County) and the Housing Authority of Joliet (generally within Will County).

 A family that is issued a housing voucher is responsible for finding a suitable housing unit of the family’s choice.
 Voucher holders have a specified amount of time to find suitable housing, before their voucher is made available to the next family on the waiting list.
 Rental units must meet minimum standards of health and safety, as determined by the PHA.
 When the voucher holder finds a unit that they wish to occupy and reaches an agreement with the landlord over the lease terms, the PHA must inspect the dwelling and determine that the rent requested is reasonable.
 The housing subsidy is paid to the landlord directly by the PHA, and the family pays the difference between the rent charged by the landlord and the amount subsidized by the program.
-In the event the market rent for the unit exceeds the total of the voucher subsidy and the tenant’s portion of the rent, the voucher holder may need to select a different rental unit.
+According to the DuPage Housing Authority, program participants are required to pay 30% to a maximum of 40% of their adjusted household income for rent and a calculated utility allowance.
+Those who do not meet these requirements may need to select a different rental unit.

 Obligations of the Tenant, Landlord and PHA